 kubectl auth can-i get pods --as=John

 As you can see from the above image, John can get the pods in the project-gamma namespace, but cannot get the pods in the default namespace.
-This is the exact permissions that we wanted to create.
+This is the exact permissions that we wanted to create which means we have successfully created the RBAC permissions for this namespace.

 ClusterRole & ClusterRoleBinding

-Similar to the Roles and RoleBindings, ClusterRoles, and ClusterRoleBindings can allow certain permissions for a user.
+Similar to the Roles and RoleBindings, ClusterRoles, and ClusterRoleBindings can be used to create RBAC permissions for a user.
 The key difference is that the ClusterRole and ClusterRoleBinding will be applied across the entire cluster i.e it will work in every namespace in the cluster.
-The Roles and RoleBindings on the other hand are limited to the particular namespace they exist in.
+The RBAC permissions defined by the Roles and RoleBindings on the other hand are limited to the particular namespace they exist in.

-Let’s look at the step-by-step process for how we can assign the right level of permissions for this application
+Let’s look at the step-by-step process for how we can assign the correct RBAC permissions for this application

 Step 1: Create a Service Account

-When we want to assign permissions to a user, we can directly assign it to them.
-However, when permission has to be applied to an application, it cannot be directly applied to the pod or deployment of the application.
+When we want to assign RBAC permissions to a user, we can directly assign it to them.
+However, when RBAC permissions have to be applied to an application, it cannot be directly applied to the pod or deployment of the application.
 Kubernetes has a resource called a Service Account which is a non-human account with a distinct identity.
-When an application needs certain permissions within the cluster, it is assigned to them via a service account.
+When an application needs certain RBAC permissions within the cluster, it is assigned to them via a service account.

 kubectl create serviceaccount deploy-manager-sa